 Reading is the most important skill a child learns in the early years of their education and this is reflected in the attention we give to reading through the curriculum.

 We request that parents and carers read with their child as often as possible: we cannot over emphasise the impact this will have throughout the curriculum.

-In KS1 children use a variety of reading schemes to help develop their reading, the main ones being Oxford Reading Tree and Rigby Star, supplemented by others.
+In EYFS and KS1 children are taught phonics by following the 'Letters and sounds' scheme and they access a variety of appropriate reading scheme texts to help develop their reading, the main ones being Oxford Reading Tree and Rigby Star, supplemented by others.
 We also use a reading app called Teach Your Little Monster To Read.

 KS2 focus on comprehension using Reading VIPERS (Vocabulary, Infer, Predict, Explain, Retrieve, Sequence or Summarise) with a variety of different age appropriate texts.
 We also Rigby Star comprehension as well as topic related texts.

 We aim to provide our children with a wide mathematical education taught in an enjoyable, relevant and creative way.
 We use ‘real life&rsquo experiences so children begin to understand the importance of applying maths skills in order to solve problems and engage them for future learning.